A Broken and Contrite Heart God Will Not Despise

 When David or I pray, “Don’t cast me away, and don’t take your Spirit from me,” we mean: Don’t treat me as one who is not chosen.
 Don’t let me prove to be like one of those in Hebrews 6 who have only tasted the Holy Spirit.
 Don’t let me fall away and show that I was only drawn by the Spirit and not held by the Spirit.
 Confirm to me, O God, that I am your child and will never fall away.

-4.2.
-He prays for a heart and a spirit that are new and right and firm.
-“Create in me a clean heart, O God, and renew a right spirit within me.”
-(Psalms 51:10).
+Second, he prays for a heart and a spirit that are new and right and firm.
+“Create in me a clean heart, O God, and renew a right spirit within me” (Psalms 51:10).
 The “right spirit” here is the established, firm, unwavering spirit.
 He wants to be done with the kind of instability that he has just experienced.

 Is it not astonishing that nowhere in this Psalm does he pray directly about sex?
 It all started with sex, leading to deceit, leading to murder.
 Or did it?
 I don’t think so.
 Sigmund Freud may think that all our hang-ups start with sex.
 But David (speaking for God) does not see things that way.